quenerapu/TRECE/README.md

 ### Step 3

 Run it in your browser.
-This script will download all the files and start the installer.
+This script will automatically download all the files and run the installer.

 ### Step 4